anishkumar-Embedded/Design-an-IoT-Based-Fan-speed-control-circuit-using-Altium-software-and-generate-the-Gerber-file./README.md

-# Design-an-IoT-Based-Fan-speed-control-circuit-using-Altium-software-and-generate-the-Gerber-file.
-# Exp 6: Design an IoT based fan speed control circuit using Altium software and generate the Gerber file.
+# Exp 6: Design an LED Sequencer circuit using Altium software and generate the Gerber file.

 # AIM:
-To design the schematic and PCB layout diagram of an IoT based fan speed control circuit using Altium software.
+To design the schematic and PCB layout diagram of an LED Sequencer circui circuit using Altium software.
 # EQUIPMENT REQUIRED:
 ●	Hardware: Personal Computer (PC)<br>
 ●	Software: Altium  <br>